theaetherai/theaetherai_/fix-stack-error.md

 This will:
 - Update build script to use increased stack size
-- Create optimized Babel configuration
 - Update next.config.js with performance settings
-- Update vercel.json with higher memory limits
+- Update vercel.json with optimized memory limits

 ### 2. Find and Fix Circular Dependencies